bemer/containers-on-aws-workshop/README.md

 # Welcome to the Containers On AWS Workshop

 Hello and welcome to the Containers On AWS Workshop!
 Please, read the instructions bellow carefully.
-This is obviously the most awaited day of the event.
-We know it...
-So here are a few things that you should know before you start:

 ## 1) It's all about containers!